the-Jinxist/golang-backend-masterclass/README.md

 To tell AWS cli to use the github credentials, we use the coommand `export AWS_PROFILE=github`, for default use "default" instead of "github".
 We created a new profile when we edited the credentials for the AWS config.
 We added an aws-auth.yaml file to update the users that are allowed to access the EKS.
 We are now learning about using K9s to work with kubernetes.
 We took a tour of the k9s library and it's UI to help us work with EKS clusters.

 We also worked with deploying using deployment.yaml and service.yaml.

+Day 39: We're working with the AWS service Route53 to buy a new domain name to host our backend application with.
+I couldn't buy a domain from Route53 So we couldn't get a cool domain name for our backend service and setup TLS for HTTPS support.
+I skipped that and moved to the automation of deploying all the k8 services when we push.